neftjs/neft/docs/get-started.md

 ## Local configuration file

-After first build, in your application folder, you'll find `local.json` file.
+In your application folder, you can find `local.json` file.

 This file is used to configure your local environment.
 It's ignored by Git (see `.gitignore` file in your application folder).